• omoikane 8 months ago

 Some of that lack of agility is cultural, but I suppose this simply all opens up the immigration question that's been pricking at them for some time now.

-• aithrowawaycomm an hour ago
+• aithrowawaycomm 8 months ago

 I don't think the US going 1st->4th is at all meaningful.
 According to the report the US went from 2nd to 18th in "adaptive attitudes" and 2nd->8th in general "future readiness."
 This seems more like a difference in how IMD is measuring things than a change in US economy/policy.
 But maybe the EU did something that moved their rankings upwards?